MetPX/sarracenia/docs/source/Explanation/DeploymentConsiderations.rst

 Report messages
-  These are AMQP messages (in `sr_post(7) <../Reference/sr3.1.html#post>`_ format, with _report_ field included) built by consumers of messages, to indicate what a given pump or subscriber decided to do with a message.
+  These are AMQP messages (in `sr_post(7) <../Reference/sr3.1.html#post>`_ format, with _report_ field included) built by consumers of notification messages, to indicate what a given pump or subscriber decided to do with a notification message.
 They conceptually flow in the opposite direction of notifications in a network, to get back to the source.